gentoomen/bhottu-stats/README.md

 ## Running:

-Place all files in the same folder (keep `modules/` folder) and configure your webserver to run `index.php`.
+Place all files in the same folder (keep the `modules/` folder though) and configure your webserver to run `index.php`.

 ## Notes: